528-dev/Cornell-CS3110-OCaml/OCaml.md

 https://informationisbeautiful.net/visualizations/million-lines-of-code/ shows how many codes in read world software

-... can’t be done by one person
+... can't be done by one person

 ... no individual programmer can understand all the details

-... too complex to build with OCaml we’ve seen so far
+... too complex to build with OCaml we've seen so far

 ### 5.1.2 Modularity